niklaselsaesser11/Fictitious-Business---Data-Analysis/README.md

 # Fictitious-Business---Data-Analysis
 This is the start of my first data analysis project using a public dataset on a fictitious company.
 [Download the Excel dataset](data/Subscription%20Cohort%20Analysis%20Data.xlsx).
-Follow the link and click on 'View Raw'.
+Follow the link and click on 'View raw'.

 Documentation Overview: